mdkamran-stack/Devops_interview-question-asked_2025/Starting_AWS_project.md

 service acc of k8s Should be assigned with cluster role via binding resource.

-Basically we will create a cluster role and defining permission on it then using binding to service account to role.
+Basically we will create a cluster role and defining permission on it then using role binding or clsuter roel binding to service account to role.

 ## Kubernetes Deployment

-deployment is resposible for Healing and scaling.
+deployment is resposible for Healing and scaling in k8s.

 ## Kubernetes services.

-Service is responsible for service discovery
+Service is responsible for service discovery & its reconize using lables & selectors.

 ## Deploying the project on kubernetes PART-1